pkorduan/xmi2db/README.md

 * Select the schema xplan_uml
 * Select the base package of the UML model, in case of XPlanGML application schema "XPlanGML 4.1"
 * Click on "Fülle DB mit XMI Inhalten"

+Notes

+This application was originally developed by Christian Seip and Peter Korduan separately and will now be maintaint together in this git repo.

+This version is the first draft and in development.
+Conversion is currently not stable.